 To get vaccinated, or not?

 The light at the end of the tunnel grows larger.
-Last week, Singapore launched its nationwide drive to deliver the Covid-19 vaccine to the population.
+In January 2021, Singapore launched its nationwide drive to deliver the Covid-19 vaccine to the population.
 Leading by example, Prime Minister Lee Hsien Loong received his first dose of the Pfizer-BioNTech vaccine, emphasising that “It’s painless, it’s effective and it’s important.”

 To immunise as many individuals of the general population as possible, the Singapore government is presently footing the bill for all Singaporeans and long-term residents in the country, with the following groups eligible: